-If you’re in the pharmaceutical sector and you’re planning a career move in 2021, it’s vital that you have a plan in place to help you with your job search.
+If you’re planning a career move in the Life Science industry in 2022, you’ll need a plan in place to help you with your job search.

 We’ve put together some key advice on how you could approach your career move; with tips on what you could do before your search, how to make the most out of job boards like ours, and how to organise your applications.

 Before you dive into your job search and start sending off one application after the other, ask yourself the following questions:

 - Who do I want to work for? – This could be an individual company or a sector (for example, Biotech, Pharma, Clinical Research, Medical Devices, Healthcare).
 Knowing this will help you to keep up with the latest job opportunities for that company and/or sector as well as important news.

 - What is my target job? – It’s okay to have multiple roles in mind but try to avoid defaulting to a scatter-gun approach with applications.
 Targeted applications are much more likely to stand out over generic ones!

 - Is my CV up to date and relevant? – Your CV should highlight the skills and experiences that make you the best candidate for the specific role and sector you’re applying to and should only show the most relevant information.
 More tips on optimising your CV for a job in pharma can be found here.

 - Is my social media up to date and professional? – Put yourself behind the eyes of a recruiter and scan through your accounts to see what impressions your social media profiles give about you.